 6. Is it challenging?
 Yes, it is challenging!
 Students report that it takes a lot of organization and dedication to do well at CCCA, however, you do not have to be super smart.
 Our school is great at reaching students at their current level and helping them move forward, but they have to want it!

 7. How do I enroll to become a student at CCCA?
-Eighth grade students will visit each campus of CCCA in Columbus County in February and talk to current CCCA students.
+Eighth grade students will visit the campus of CCCA and be able talk to current CCCA students and teachers.
 During this time, they can ask questions and learn more about what it is like to be a student at CCCA.
 Students that are interested in becoming a CCCA student will receive applications during this time or they can download an application from our website here.

 8. Can someone who is already in high school transfer to CCCA?
 No. We are sorry, but the only time to enroll is prior to the 9th grade.